stavis1/LipoCLEAN/README.md

 7. Download `MSD4_QE_Pro_model.zip`, and `example_analysis.zip` from the [releases page](https://github.com/stavis1/lipoCLEAN/releases).
 8. Extract `example_analysis.zip` and `MSD4_QE_Pro_model.zip` into a single analysis folder.
 There should be no folders nested under `MSD4_QE_Pro_model/` and all files from `example_analysis.zip` should be in the top level of the analysis folder (the folder containing `MSD4_QE_Pro_model`).
 9. Run `python -m lipoCLEAN --options example_analysis_options.txt` in the analysis folder.
 On some systems the warning `No module named 'brainpy._c.composition'` will be displayed.
 This is not an error and does not impact the running of the tool.
 10. The results will be in a folder named `example_output/` the `example_output/QC/` folder contains several plots to assess the quality of the results.
+A log file containing information about the run named `LipoCLEAN.log` will also be generated.
 11. If you want a default version of the options file run `python -m lipoCLEAN --print MSD4`
 12. To use the tool on other data edit the `options.txt` file.